Gin and tonic: Garnish and serving

 Gin and tonic is traditionally garnished with a slice or wedge of lime, often slightly squeezed into the drink before being placed in the glass.
 In most parts of the world, lime remains the only usual garnish; however, lemon is often used as an alternative fruit.
 In the United Kingdom, the use of both lemon and lime together is known as an "Evans".
 Although the origins of the use of lemons are unknown, their use dates back at least as far as the late 1930s.
 The use of lemon or lime is a debated issue – some leading brands, such as Gordon's, Tanqueray, and Bombay Sapphire, recommend the use of lime in their gin.

 The use of a balloon glass for serving gin has become popular, possibly through promotion by the Bombay Sapphire gin brand.
 The use of such a glass, with plenty of ice and a garnish tailored to the flavours of the gin, is sometimes said to allow the aromas of the drink to gather at its opening for the drinker to more easily appreciate.

 The use of assorted fruits, herbs, and vegetables, as garnish (reflecting the botanicals of the individual gin), is increasingly popular.
-Besides the classic lime wheel or wedge, alternative garnishes can include orange peel, star anise, thyme-elderflower, a slice of ginger, pink grapefruit, rosemary, cucumber, mint, black peppercorns, strawberry and basil, strawberry syrup, or chillies.
+Besides the classic lime wheel or wedge, alternative garnishes can include orange peel, star anise, thyme, elderflower, a slice of ginger, pink grapefruit, rosemary, cucumber, mint, black peppercorns, strawberry and basil, strawberry syrup, or chillies.
 Fruits such as kumquats or other citrus or cucumber can be included.

 History

-The cocktail was created by officers of the Presidency armies, the military force of the East India Company which operated on the Indian subcontinent.
-In the India subcontinent and other tropical regions, malaria was a persistent problem for Europeans, and in the 18th century, Scottish doctor George Cleghorn studied how quinine, a traditional cure for malaria, could be used to prevent the disease.
-The quinine was drunk in tonic water but the bitter taste was unpleasant.
-Presidency armies officers in India in the early 19th century took to adding a mixture of water, sugar, lime and gin to the quinine in order to make the drink more palatable, and thus the gin and tonic cocktail was born.
+The cocktail was created by British military officers in India during the 19th century.
+In India and other tropical regions, malaria was a persistent problem for Europeans, and during the 18th century the Scottish doctor George Cleghorn studied how quinine, a traditional cure for malaria, could be used to prevent the disease.
+Finding its bitter taste to be unpleasant, as early as 1825 British officers stationed in India took to adding quinine to a mixture of water, sugar, lime and gin in order to make the cure more palatable, thus creating the cocktail.
 The officers were already given a gin ration as part of their rations, and the sweet concoction made sense.
 Since it is no longer used as an antimalarial, tonic water today contains much less quinine, is usually sweetened, and is consequently much less bitter.

 A 2004 study found that after 12 hours, "considerable quantities (500 to 1,000 ml) of tonic water may, for a short period of time, lead to quinine plasma levels at the lower limit of therapeutic efficacy and may, in fact, cause transitory suppression of parasites".
 This method of consumption of quinine was impractical for malaria prophylaxis, as the amount of drug needed "cannot be maintained with even large amounts of tonic".
 The authors concluded that it is not an effective form of treatment for malaria.